The Life Sciences Law Review: Japan

 Drugs, medical devices, cosmetics and other medical or medicine-related products, including computer programs, are primarily regulated by the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, etc. (the PMD Act).
 Supplemental information regarding pharmaceutical regulations is provided in cabinet orders and ministerial orders relating to the PMD Act, as well as in other related administrative orders, notifications and guidelines.

-In order to manufacture, import and/or market medical products, the following conditions are required in terms of licences and approvals: marketing business licences; manufacturing business licences (or manufacturing business registration, in the case of medical devices); accreditation as a foreign manufacturer, for products manufactured outside Japan; and marketing authorisation, required for each medical product.
+To manufacture, import or market medical products, the following conditions are required in terms of licences and approvals: marketing business licences; manufacturing business licences (or manufacturing business registration, in the case of medical devices); accreditation as a foreign manufacturer, for products manufactured outside Japan; and marketing authorisation, required for each medical product.

 Foods including health-promoting or functional foods are less strictly regulated and are mainly regulated by the Food Sanitation Act, with specialised regulations under the Health Promotion Act and the Food Labelling Act, and thus regulated by a different ministry: the Ministry of Agriculture, Forestry and Fisheries (MAFF), with the assistance of the Consumer Affairs Agency (CAA) in the field of health-promoting or functional foods.

 Protection of intellectual property rights is effected mainly through the Patent Act, the Utility Model Act, the Design Act and the Trademark Act (administered by the Commissioner of the Japan Patent Office).
 The Patent Act grants a 20-year term of protection against the manufacture, use, sale, import or export of a patented invention without the patentee's permission.
 The Trademark Act provides a registration framework for brand names, three-dimensional marks, logos and, in certain cases, sounds and other types of non-classical marks.
 Pharmaceutical products, including regenerative medical products, are subject to patent term extension, which is also effected by the Patent Act, under certain circumstances; the patent term may be extended by five years at most, in addition to the normal 20-year term.
-There is also the Orange Book,3 which lists information about drug approval; however, this is not US-style patent linkage under Japanese practice but substantially speaking, the Japanese practice has an effect of patent linkage practised in the US.4 Additionally, the Unfair Competition Prohibition Act provides some intellectual property protection such as trade secrets, unfair usage of a well-known sign, misleading representation regarding the place of origin, imitation of the configuration of a third party's product, etc.
+Further, the Patent Act has introduced, as of 10 March 2020, another type of extension of patent term because of examination delay, Patent Term Adjustment.
+There is also the Orange Book,2 which lists information about drug approval; however, this is not US-style patent linkage under Japanese practice but substantially speaking, the Japanese practice has an effect of patent linkage practised in the US.3 Additionally, the Unfair Competition Prohibition Act provides some intellectual property protection such as trade secrets, unfair usage of a well-known sign, misleading representation regarding the place of origin, imitation of the configuration of a third party's product, etc.

 The regulatory regime